KyleKing/Goodreads_Library_Availability/README.md

 > Check book availability at the Montgomery County Public Library

 The app queries the Goodreads API for the authorized user's `To-Read` shelf.

-The app then iterates through each books and checks if the book is available in the Montgomery Public library digital catalog.
+The app then checks each book for availability in the Montgomery Public library digital catalog.

+The result is a CSV summary of all books in the user's To-Read Goodreads shelf (`goodreads-summary.csv`) and a CSV summary of the books and library availability (`library-summary.csv`).
+I plan to make better output, but for now just open the CSV in R, Numbers, or Excel.

+Initially I wanted to use the Overdrive API, but they don't provide access for personal projects.
 This tool could likely be generalized for other public libraries with minor modifications to `gr_lib_sync.moco.searchLib()` and with a custom base url similar to `gr_lib_sync.moco.mocoUrl`.

+Open an issue if you have a different library to search.

 ## Quick Start